hansenlab-ucl/R2_IDP_small_mol/README.md

 ## How to use this code

-Experimental data, including nuclear magnetic resonance (NMR) spectroscopy data files (.ft2 format) and circular dichroism (CD) data files (.txt format), should first be downloaded from Zenodo: [INSERT LINK HERE] and placed in a directory called Data in the same directory as this README.md file.
+Experimental data, including nuclear magnetic resonance (NMR) spectroscopy data files (.ft2 format) and circular dichroism (CD) data files (.txt format), should first be downloaded from Zenodo: https://zenodo.org/record/7892349#.ZFKIaezMIUp and placed in a directory called 'Data' in the same directory as this README.md file.

 Jupyter Notebook directories 2-6 (above) are independent and self-contained.
 Executing all cells in 19F_1D/ 19F_R1eff/ 19F_R2eff/ will output dictionaries containing data to various json files in json/.
 Executing json/write_file.ipynb will combine these data into an input data file for the tau_c_fit here: tau_c_fit/data.inp.